mwshinn/mwshinn.github.io/index.md

 I extend an open invitation to email me, and I will try to respond promptly.
 I especially love talking to people who use my software, as well as receiving questions, comments, and constructive criticism about my work.
 We can meet in person if you are in the London area.
-(Idea blatently stolen from [Hillel Wayne](https://hillelwayne.com/open-invite/) and [Simon Willison](https://simonwillison.net/2021/Feb/19/office-hours/).)
+(Idea blatantly stolen from [Hillel Wayne](https://hillelwayne.com/open-invite/) and [Simon Willison](https://simonwillison.net/2021/Feb/19/office-hours/).)